-A few weeks ago, our IT Consultants replaced a Windows Server at a customer site.
-The 11-year-old server still ran Windows Server 2003.
+Back in 2017, our IT Consultants replaced a Windows Server at a customer site.
+The creaky old server still ran Windows Server 2003.
 It had become so slow that it choked parts of the network, and its backups kept failing.

 To put it bluntly, the server was near death.
-And could take the customer’s data with it!
+And it could easily take the customer’s data with it when it goes!

 Servers Have Lifespans

 Like most things, servers have a lifespan.
 How long is that lifespan?
-It depends on the role it serves in your network and on the physical environment in which it operates.
-A moderate- to high-use server (such as a database server or a domain controller) has a recommended lifespan of 3-5 years.
+It depends on two main factors: the role it serves in your network, and the physical environment in which it operates (like a server room).
+A moderate- to high-use server, like a database server or a domain controller, has a recommended lifespan of 3-5 years.

-Many factors influence a server's lifespan, and any one of those factors can lead to a shorter life.
+Many factors come into play during a server's lifespan.
+Any one of those factors can lead to a shorter life.
 Some of the biggest factors involved are: